JONNeKK/neuroscience/src/site/notes/0-Inbox/from membrane to brain.md

 The notes don't follow a certain style.
 It's just what I put together after the lectures from slides and my personal handwritten notes.
 I try to organize it somehow and make the notes understandable, but no guaranties.
 On the bottom of each note, there is a section called 'Flashcards'.
 Those are the questions I learn with in a Flashcard style.
 You can copy those or if you use Obsidian for spaced repetition learning, I can also give you the markdown files privately, just hit me up.

+Lightly coloured links go to 404.
+Those are notes, that I have not published yet.
+There is a preview, if you hover over a link.

 ###### disclaimer
 When you use these notes, you are on your own path.
 I take no responsibility for your grade.
 After the exam I will make the notes private again.